Welcome to Inkbunny...

 1-a) Elements in the drawing:

-•The situation itself and idea behind the drawing (interactions, poses, vibes).
+•The situation itself and idea behind the drawing (interactions, angles, poses, vibes).

 •Characters or detailed objects (things that are the focal subject of the drawing).

-Simple things that are up to me will be cheaper.
-Specific scenarios with specific characters in complicated poses will be more expensive, as it takes a lot more work.
+Simple and open ideas are cheaper.
+Strict specific scenarios with specific characters in complicated poses will be more expensive, as it takes a lot more work.

 For quick examples, here is a break-down of the templates mentioned above: